fqaiser94/mse/README.md

 The signature and behaviour of these methods is meant to be similar to their Dataset equivalents, namely the `withColumn`, `withColumnRenamed`, and `drop` methods.
 The methods themselves have been implemented using Catalyst Expressions and so should provide good performance (and certainly better than UDFs).

+This library is currently a work-in-progress and may experience breaking changes between different versions.
+Version 1.0 is targeted to be the first stable release.

 # Supported Spark versions
 MSE should work without any further requirements on Spark 2.4.x.